 While there is a wide range of disabling medical issues directly related to military service that might qualify someone for veterans benefits, some common conditions include:

 - Toxin or environmental exposure (i.e., Agent Orange)

 Veterans may also be eligible for VA service-connected compensation if they:

 - Have a current diagnosis or medical condition related to being wounded or injured in service

 - Became ill while on active duty in the Armed Forces

 - Had a pre-existing injury or illness that was aggravated by military service

 - Have a latent service-connected condition that became increasingly disabling years after discharge

-If you are a disabled U.S. veteran or family member seeking information or legal action regarding a claim denied by the VA, the legal experts at the Law Offices of Michael A. DeMayo, L.L.P. ® can help you navigate this area of law.
+If you are a disabled U.S. veteran or family member seeking information or legal action regarding a claim denied by the VA, the legal experts at DeMayo Law Offices, L.L.P. ® can help you navigate this area of law.
 Our advocates can assist with every level of the legal process, including an initial appeal at a regional VA office up to, if necessary, representation at the U.S. Court of Appeals for Veterans Claims (CAVC) and the U.S. Court of Appeals for the Federal Circuit.